LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Introduction

 \section{Introduction}

-Large Language Models (LLMs) such as GPT-4~\cite{gpt4}, Llama~\cite{touvron2023Llama2, llama3}, and Gemini~\cite{Anil2023GeminiAF} exhibit unprecedented abilities across diverse language tasks.
+Large Language Models (LLMs) such as GPT-4~\citep{gpt4}, Llama~\citep{touvron2023Llama2, llama3}, and Gemini~\citep{Anil2023GeminiAF} exhibit unprecedented abilities across diverse language tasks.
 Such LLMs are often trained together with visual data by taking advantage of pretrained vision encoders, forming powerful Vision Language Models (VLMs).
-Effective and efficient training of such VLMs significantly depends on the style and format of the vision-language data used for training, leading to the exploration of various \emph{instruction tuning}~\cite{alpaca,vicuna2023} strategies.
-In fact, visual instruction tuning, or formatting image-text data in conversation style for VLM training has been studied extensively in \cite{liu2023llava, liu2024improved}.
-The resulting VLMs exhibit strong vision-language skills, but not without limitations such as spatial awareness~\cite{chen2023shikra,Ranasinghe2024LearningTL} or niche-domain understanding \cite{li2023llavamed,kuckreja2023geochat}.
-The latter has led to domain-specific visual instruction tuning \cite{li2023llavamed,kuckreja2023geochat,3dllm}.
+Effective and efficient training of such VLMs significantly depends on the style and format of the vision-language data used for training, leading to the exploration of various \emph{instruction tuning}~\citep{alpaca,vicuna2023, liu2023llava, liu2024improved} strategies.
+The resulting VLMs exhibit strong vision-language skills, but not without limitations such as spatial awareness~\citep{chen2023shikra,Ranasinghe2024LearningTL} or niche-domain understanding.
+The latter has led to domain-specific visual instruction tuning \citep{li2023llavamed,kuckreja2023geochat,3dllm}.

-Several robot learning approaches also leverage pretrained LLMs / VLMs~\cite{zeng2022socratic,brohan2023can,driess2023palm,vemprala2024chatgpt,kim2024openvla, niu2024llarva} with more-recent work focusing on low-level robot actions~\cite{rt1,rt2,padalkar2023open}.
-The strong performance of such approaches can be attributed to the extensive world knowledge (\eg understanding of physics, human common-sense)~\cite{yu2023kola,zhao2024large} and powerful reasoning abilities~\cite{Creswell2022FaithfulRU,Liu2023TheMO} of underlying language models.
-However, studies on curating conversation-style data and using such for instruction tuning in robotics have been rather limited~\cite{zhen20243d}.
+Several robot learning approaches also leverage pretrained LLMs / VLMs~\citep{zeng2022socratic,brohan2023can,driess2023palm,vemprala2024chatgpt,kim2024openvla, niu2024llarva, zheng2024tracevla} with recent work focusing on low-level robot actions~\citep{rt1,rt2,padalkar2023open}.
+The strong performance of such approaches can be attributed to the extensive world knowledge (\eg understanding of physics, human common-sense)~\citep{yu2023kola,zhao2024large} and powerful reasoning abilities~\citep{Creswell2022FaithfulRU,Liu2023TheMO} of underlying language models.
+However, studies on curating and using conversation-style data for instruction tuning in robotics have been rather limited~\citep{zhen20243d}.